Digital-Transformation-Center/aeroprint/readme.md

 - [ModalAI VOXL SDK Docs](https://docs.modalai.com/voxl-sdk/)
     - Prior to any software development related to the Starling, read the VOXL SDK documentation.
 The [Building ROS2 Nodes](https://docs.modalai.com/building-ros2-nodes/) section will be especially critical to this project and reading the ambedded video is highly recommended.

+This project relies heavily on ROS 2 and the VOXL SDK.
+Both of these libraries are best supported in Ubuntu 20.04.
+Because of this, development and testing should be done within an Ubuntu 20.04 environment.
+We should all have a common build of this OS that is platform agnostic.
+TODO: build Ubuntu 20.04 runtime for dev and testing.

 Also, it is recommended that you [install Visual Studio Code](https://code.visualstudio.com/download) to improve your development efficiency.
 VS Code has an excellent [tool for using git](https://code.visualstudio.com/docs/sourcecontrol/overview) if you prefer not to use the CLI.

 ## Installation